Premises for a better search engine

 Premise Eleven: Create an effective marketplace for information exchange.
 Information is the ultimate ‘derivative’ of any asset.
 However, only a small fraction of information is available through organized market places, most of which shift the compensation to aggregation and distribution of the asset.
 An effective marketplace for information exchange will focus on the compensation of information creation and curation of information, hence putting the focus on the quality of information rather than its “liquidity” (accessibility).

 Premise Twelve: Create an energy optimized information system that does not require new infrastructure investments.
 Each connected system must not only capture and disseminate its own data, but also serve as a relay for other system (or: nodes), that is, it must collaborate to propagate the data in the network (definition of a mesh network).
+Current ‘search engines’ are highly ineficient and add to the pollution of our environement.
 Performing two Google searches from a desktop computer can generate about the same amount of carbon dioxide as boiling a kettle for a cup of tea, according to new research.
 Though Google says it is in the forefront of green computing, its search engine generates high levels of CO2 because of the way it operates.
 When you type in a Google search for, say, “energy saving tips”, your request doesn’t go to just one server.
 It goes to several competing against each other.
 And it may even be sent to servers thousands of miles apart.

 Premise Thirteen: Create an qualified Smart Mob collaboration tool (within the peer-to-peer layer) for impromptu response to crisis situation and to actively drive topic progress.
 A smart mob is a group that, contrary to the usual connotations of a mob, behaves intelligently or efficiently because of its exponentially increasing network links.
 This network enables people to connect to information and others, allowing a form of social coordination (The concept was introduced by Howard Rheingold in his book Smart Mobs: The Next Social Revolution).